Inria-Prosecco/StarMalloc/ARTIFACT.md

 Following the paper apparition order:
 + Allocator APIs (section 3.1): Main theorem of (functional) correctness, present in file `src/StarMalloc.fst`
-+ `starseq` combinator and lemmas (section 3.2): `lib_misc/SteelStarSeqUtils.fst`
++ `starseq` combinator and lemmas (section 3.2): `lib_misc/SteelStarSeqUtils.fsti`
-+ `arraylist` datastructure (section 3.3): `lib_list/ArrayListGen.fst`
++ `arraylist` datastructure (section 3.3): `lib_list/ArrayListGen.fsti`, named `varraylist` in code`
 + `starseq` is used for both slots and slabs (section 3.4):
-  - slabs, in `src/SlabsCommon.fst`: `left_vprop` describing the state of the memory currently used, relies on `left_vprop2`, itself relying on `starseq`
+  - slabs_sl, in `src/SlabsCommon.fsti`: `left_vprop` describing the state of the memory currently used, relies on `left_vprop2`, itself relying on `starseq`
-  - slots, in `src/SlotsAlloc.fst`: `slab_vprop` describing the state of one slab (and thus many slots), relies on `slab_vprop_aux`, itself relying on `starseq`
+  - slots_sl, in `src/SlotsAlloc.fst`: `slab_vprop` describing the state of one slab (and thus many slots), relies on `slab_vprop_aux`, itself relying on `starseq`
 + Reusing the Slab Allocator (section 3.4): `src/LargeAlloc.fst`, e.g. the `trees_malloc2` function reusing the slab allocator `SizeClass.allocate_size_class` function
-+ Configurability (section 3.5): Generic size classes in `Config.fst`, many configuration switches behind the interface
++ Configurability (section 3.5): Generic size classes in `src/Config.fsti`, many configuration switches behind the interface

 StarMalloc is already verified and extracted as part of the VM.
 To reverify it from scratch: `make clean && make lib`. (`make lib -j 1` for systems with <=8 GiB of RAM, `make lib -j 3` for systems with <=16GiB of RAM, `make lib -j` otherwise).
-Proofs based on SMT can be unstable, in case of error please try the following command: `OTHERFLAGS="--z3rlimit_factor 4"` to raise timeouts.
+Proofs based on SMT can be unstable, in case of error please try the following command: `OTHERFLAGS="--z3rlimit_factor 4" make lib` to raise timeouts.
 Total time expected: ~30 minutes on a modern machine with 16GiB of RAM.

 2. Experimental evaluation on mimalloc-bench mimalloc-bench is an already existing memory allocator benchmarking suite.
 The artifact VM contains a prebuilt version of mimalloc-bench.
-We observe variance across machines, however the trends should be similar Running all of the allocators on all of the benchmarks can be especially slow.
+We observe variance across machines, however the trends should be similar Running all of the allocators on all of the benchmarks can be especially slow, requiring several hours outside of the VM.
 A lighter version can be run using `bash ../../bench.sh sys hm st allt`, thus comparing the system allocator (glibc allocator, `sys`), hardened\_malloc (`hm`), and StarMalloc (`st`) on all of the benchmarks.

 3. Firefox: as noted previously, a prebuilt version of Firefox with the required tweak (adding the `--disable-jemalloc` compilation flag) is not part of the artifact.
 Indeed, no graphical environment is part of the VM: as ICFP'24 submission guidelines put it, "Graphical environments in VMs are sometimes slow and unstable.".
 It has successfully been tested on Debian and Arch Linux with different Firefox versions throughout StarMalloc development.
-(TODO Aymeric wdyt?)

 ## Hardware Dependencies